UniStuttgart-VISUS/megamol/docs/manual.md

 ### Starting MegaMol

-The Configurator allows you to directly start MegaMol TM with the currently selected project file.
+The Configurator allows you to directly start MegaMol&trade; with the currently selected project file.
-Remember: the Configurator is only an editor for project files and as no online connection to a running MegaMol TM instance.
-You thus need to remember to save your edited project files before starting MegaMol TM .
+Remember: the Configurator is only an editor for project files and as no online connection to a running MegaMol&trade; instance.
+You thus need to remember to save your edited project files before starting MegaMol&trade; .

 ![Start arguments](pics/configurator-start.png "The Configurator main GUI.")

 Selection the menu item MegaMol Start Arguments ... opens the dialog window shown in figure 5.2.
 Here you can edit all start settings.
-The menu item Start MegaMol directly starts MegaMol TM with these settings.
+The menu item Start MegaMol directly starts MegaMol&trade; with these settings.
 So does the Start button in this dialog window.
-The Ok button stores changes to the settings and closes the dialog window without starting MegaMol TM .
+The Ok button stores changes to the settings and closes the dialog window without starting MegaMol&trade; .
-The top line of elements control the way of starting MegaMol TM .
-Tick directly to directly spawn the MegaMol TM process from the configurator.
+The top line of elements control the way of starting MegaMol&trade; .
+Tick directly to directly spawn the MegaMol&trade; process from the configurator.
 This is the only working option for Linux operating systems.
-Tick in Cmd or in Windows Powershell and the configurator will first start the corresponding shell and then spawn the MegaMol TM process inside this shell.
-Tick the keep Open option to start these shells in a way that thay will remain open after the MegaMol TM process terminates.
-This configuration is useful in case of errors which cause MegaMol TM to instantly terminate.
+Tick in Cmd or in Windows Powershell and the configurator will first start the corresponding shell and then spawn the MegaMol&trade; process inside this shell.
+Tick the keep Open option to start these shells in a way that thay will remain open after the MegaMol&trade; process terminates.
+This configuration is useful in case of errors which cause MegaMol&trade; to instantly terminate.
-The next text box control holds the full path to the MegaMol TM front end executable.
+The next text box control holds the full path to the MegaMol&trade; front end executable.
 This should be set by the state file
-You can then tell to use the directory of this executable as working directory for the MegaMol TM process, or you can specify another one.
+You can then tell to use the directory of this executable as working directory for the MegaMol&trade;
+process, or you can specify another one.
 Specifying another working directory is not recommended, as it influences the way the paths inside configuration file will be interpreted.
-The last text box control holds the command line arguments for the MegaMol TM process.
+The last text box control holds the command line arguments for the MegaMol&trade; process.
 The last used command line arguments are available via the drop down list.
 The start button gives you access to the default command lines for your project.
 The whole process start command line can be copied to the clipboard using the remaining